mzfLIU/mzfliu.github.io/index.md

 Before joining Northwestern, I was advised by [Prof Tang Xueyan](https://personal.ntu.edu.sg/asxytang/) as a research assistant.
 I got my Bachelor's degreee in Applied Mathematics from National University of Singapore.

-I have been working on scheduling problems: offline and online.
+I have been working on scheduling problems: offline and online, by designing deterministic algorithms.
 I attempt to find improved solutions to some existing problems in one direction.
-In the other, I am also thinking of new variations of classic models.
+In the other, I start to think of new variations of classic models.
 Going beyond scheduling problems, I am interested in learning mathematics (hopefully useful).